-If you’re a beginner runner, I suggest you do 2 to 3 repeats, and 6 to 10 repeats if you’re an advanced runner.
+If you’re a beginner runner, I suggest you do 2 to 3 repeats but only after you’ve got a good base level of fitness.

 Adding hill repeats into your training will translate to better form and faster times—even on flat land.

 So even though they feel horrendous when you’re doing them, they will pay off in the long run.

 Believe it or not, proper running form can shave valuable seconds off your running times.

 By making small adjustments to your posture and form, you can help your body move with less effort.

 Many components from form, footstrike to breathing come together to create optimal running form and posture.